-The tax treatments of the most common structures are briefly described below:
+The tax treatments of the most common structures are briefly described below.

-(1) Sale/Purchase of Shares and/or Quotas
+2.2.1 Sale/purchase of shares and/or quotas

 For income tax purposes, the sale of shares or quotas may imply a taxation (tax deduction) of capital gains (capital losses) achieved by the seller in connection with the sale.
 Capital gains/losses are determined as the difference between the sale price of the shares/quotas and the cost incurred by the seller to purchase such shares/quotas.
-Income taxes are levied by applying 24% (when the seller is an Italian joint stock company or an Italian limited liability company), or progressive income tax rates from 23% up to 43% (when the seller is an Italian individual or an Italian partnership) on the capital gains.
-However, if the seller is an individual a 26% tax applies on the capital gains if the shares or quotas that are sold represent less than 20% of the voting rights of the underlying Italian company (2% of the voting rights in case shares of a listed company are sold) or less than 25% of the share capital (5% of the share capital in case shares of a listed company are sold).
-If the seller is a joint stock company or a limited liability company and certain requirements are met (i.e., shares/quotas have been held by the seller for a period exceeding 12 months; the company to which such shares/quotas are referred to is an "operative" company and it is not resident in a black-listed country), the Participation Exemption rule ("PEX") is applicable.
-PEX implies that capital gains are taxable up to 5% of their amount.
+Income taxes are levied by applying 24 per cent (when the seller is an Italian joint stock company or an Italian limited liability company), or progressive income tax rates from 23 per cent up to 43 per cent (when the seller is an Italian partnership) or 26 per cent substitute tax (when the seller is an Italian individual) on the capital gains.

+If the seller is a joint stock company or a limited liability company and certain requirements are met (ie, shares/quotas have been held by the seller for a period exceeding 12 months; the company to which such shares/quotas are referred to is an 'operative' company and it is not resident in a black-listed country), the participation exemption rule (PEX) is applicable.
+PEX implies that capital gains are taxable up to 5 per cent of their amount.
 On the other hand, PEX implies that any capital loss incurred with the sale of the shares/quotas is not tax deductible for the seller.

 When the seller is a foreign entity, capital gains arising from the sale of shares or quotas of an Italian resident company are generally taxable in Italy unless a treaty against double taxation is in force between Italy and the country where the seller is resident.
 Indeed, most tax treaties signed by Italy provide that capital gains arising in connection with the sale of shares/quotas are taxable only in the country where the seller is resident.
+In addition, if the seller is a foreign entity resident in a country having a tax treaty with Italy which allows an exchange of information between the tax authorities of the countries involved, no tax applies if the shares or quotas that are sold represent less than 20 per cent of the voting rights of the underlying Italian company (2 per cent of the voting rights in case shares of a listed company are sold) or less than 25 per cent of the share capital (5 per cent of the share capital in case shares of a listed company are sold).
 The buyer is not taxable in connection with the purchase of shares or quotas.

-- For Value Added Tax ("VAT") purposes, sale of shares or quotas are exempted from the application of VAT. - For Registration tax purposes, sale of shares or quotas may imply the application of Registration tax up to Euro 200.00. - Tobin Tax, a 0.2% so-called Tobin Tax applies on the transfer of shares of an Italian SpA or Sapa (it does not apply on the transfer of quotas).
-The tax is reduced to 0.1% if listed shares are sold.
+Sale of shares or quotas are exempted from the application of VAT.
+Sale of shares or quotas may imply the application of registration tax up to \notin 200.
+A 0.2 per cent so-called 'Tobin tax' applies on the transfer of shares of an Italian SpA or Sapa (this does not apply on the transfer of quotas).
+The tax is reduced to 0.1 per cent if listed shares are sold.